 Aks Human Rights Award

-Aks Acknowledegsement for Community based Organisation
+Aks Acknowledegsement for Community based Organisation (PAKISTAN only)

 1. Submission should contain Minorities related content; (racial, ethnic, disabilities, gender, sexuality (LGBTI+), religiouse and all other marginalized minorities around the world)